What is asbestos?

 - Ask your doctor about getting vaccines against flu and pneumonia.

 If you've already been diagnosed with an asbestos-related disease, there are some places you may be able to go for financial help with treatment.
 Some people with asbestos-related illness may be eligible for Medicare coverage.
-Some people also may qualify for help, including medical payments, under state workers' compensation laws.
-Because eligibility requirements vary from state to state, workers should contact their state workers' compensation board.
+Some people also may qualify for help, including medical payments, under different workers' compensation programs.
+These may include state workers compensation programs, the Federal Employees’ Compensation Program, and the Longshore and Harbor Workers’ Compensation Program.
 Eligible veterans may receive health care at a Department of Veterans Affairs (VA) Medical Center for asbestos-related diseases.

 More information from your American Cancer Society